Healthdirect Free Australian health advice you can count on.

 What causes hepatitis C?

+Hepatitis C spreads when your blood comes into contact with infected blood.
+Even tiny amounts of blood are enough to transmit the virus.
 An estimated 8 out of 10 new cases of hepatitis C in Australia result from the unsafe injecting of drugs.
-Even microscopic amounts of blood are enough to transmit the virus.
-In about 6% of cases, a pregnant mother can transfer the virus to her baby, especially if she also has HIV.
+In about 5% of cases, a pregnant mother who has hepatitis C can transfer the virus to their baby during childbirth.
 Breastfeeding is usually safe for mothers who have hepatitis C.

-• have had a tattoo or piercing done in a facility with poor hygiene
+• tattooing, piercing, manicure, pedicure, or having a medical procedure using unsterile equipment or done in a facility with poor hygiene

 • spent a long time on dialysis